‘I’m an American’: Deported adoptee struggles in Brazil

 He has been unable to get a Brazilian birth certificate, an identification card or a tax ID number needed to work.

 Coming into the country through the backdoor with a certificate of citizenship referring to him only as “Fernando” has been one obstacle with civil registry officials.
 Another is that there is no original record of his birth, a common situation of adoptees and other poor people in Brazil.

-Schreiner says his best hope, if he can ever get a Brazilian passport, is to try to immigrate to Canada, where he speaks the language and would be closer to family.
+Vanderlai and others have been trying to help Schreiner navigate the bureaucracy.
+His best hope, if he can ever get a Brazilian passport, is to try to immigrate to Canada, where he speaks the language and would be closer to family.

 “Deportation is for illegal immigrants,” Schreiner said.
 “I didn’t request to come to the U.S., and I didn’t cross a border.”

 Associated Press photojournalist Nati Harnik contributed to this report from Seward, Nebraska.